Quick answer

 When can babies eat Pumpkin?

 Babies can eat Pumpkin from around 6 months when starting solids.
-Pumpkin can be introduced around 6 months of age, when your baby is ready to start solids and shows interest in self-feeding.
-Its soft texture after cooking makes it suitable for baby-led weaning, allowing your baby to explore new flavors and textures safely.
+Pumpkin can be introduced around 6 months, when your baby is ready to start solids and shows interest in self-feeding.
+Its soft texture after cooking makes it ideal for baby-led weaning, letting your baby explore new flavours and textures safely.
+Use fresh pumpkin or plain tinned pumpkin purée (not sweetened pie filling), cooked until very soft.

 Is Pumpkin a choking hazard for babies?

 Pumpkin can be a choking hazard if served in unsafe shapes.
-Always ensure pumpkin is cooked until very soft to reduce choking risk.
-Cut pumpkin into manageable sizes that your baby can grasp easily.
-Introduce pumpkin alongside other foods to monitor for any reactions, though it’s not a common allergen.
-Supervise your baby closely during feeding to support safe self-feeding practices.
+Always cook pumpkin until very soft to reduce choking risk.
+Cut into sizes your baby can grasp and gum easily.
+Use plain pumpkin, not sweetened pie filling, which is high in sugar.
+Introduce alongside other foods to monitor for any reaction, though pumpkin is not a common allergen.
+Let roasted pumpkin cool enough before serving — it holds heat.
+Supervise your baby closely during feeding to support safe self-feeding.

 Is Pumpkin a common allergen?